Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Dimensionality Reduction.md

 ![image-20230424125742014](res/Dimensionality Reduction/image-20230424125742014.png)

-A loading plot, plots the values of the $W$ matrix.
+A "loading plot" plots the values of the $W$ matrix.
 Each entry in the matrix shows the correlation between the variable and the component.
 The value is between $-1$ and $1$, where $0$ means no correlation and $-1$ and $1$ means a very strong correlation (the sign can be ignored).

 In the plot, we can see that Hardness has almost no correlation with the 1st component, since it is close to $0$ on the X-axis, while having more correlation on the 2nd component, as it is near $1$ on the Y-axis.